In this post, we will see how to install a MySQL database on a Debian-based distribution like Raspbian on Raspberry Pi.

 Testing MySQL

-Let’s see a mini tutorial of some of the commands that we can use from the MySQL CLI.
-Although it is normal to use one of the many available SQL clients to perform these actions.
+Let’s see a mini tutorial of some commands we can use from the MySQL CLI.
+Although normally we would use one of the many available SQL clients to perform these actions.

 sudo mysql -u root -p -h localhost